datananda/Hangman-Game/README.md

 ### Incorrect Guess

-When an incorrect guess is made, the hipsterman dresses himself up in another hipster accessory.
+When an incorrect guess is made, the hipsterman dresses himself up with another hipster accessory.
 If 10 incorrect guesses are made, the hipster starts smoking a cigarette and a new game starts automatically.